Loved American Fiction? Here Are 10 Films You’ll Also Like

 1o.
 Thank You for Smoking (2005)

-In the satirical comedy film ‘Thank You for Smoking,’ directed by Jason Reitman, the narrative centers on Nick Naylor (played by Aaron Eckhart), a charismatic tobacco lobbyist adept at spinning arguments.
+In the satirical comedy film ‘Thank You for Smoking,’ directed by Jason Reitman, the narrative centers on Nick Naylor (Aaron Eckhart), a charismatic tobacco lobbyist adept at spinning arguments.
 The cast includes Maria Bello, Cameron Bright, and Katie Holmes.
 Drawing parallels to ‘American Fiction,’ both films delve into the unexpected consequences of manipulating narratives—be it through writing a controversial book for spite or defending the tobacco industry with charisma.
 While ‘American Fiction’ explores literary fame, ‘Thank You for Smoking’ hilariously navigates the world of persuasive storytelling in the realm of public relations, connecting the dots between creativity, satire, and societal impact.

 9. The Hospital (1971)